ClintonYounge/Morse-Code-Activity/README.md

 ### Key Features <a name="key-features"></a>

+- Method to decode a Morse character.
-- Methods to decode Morse code characters.
+- Method to decode a Morse word

 ## 💻 Getting Started <a name="getting-started"></a>